potatoeggy/public/content/stories/unstagnation/2024/miraidon-the-dongo.md

 "It's boring\!
 You click things, it's barely real time nor turn-based.
 It's as if tower defense and Civ did a Dongo."

+She takes a moment to parse the mystery word.
 "Why is it an _adjective_ now?"

 "Dongo disapproves."
 He shakes his head.

 "Oh, yeah?
 Well, I've spoken to Dongo and he said he doesn't like you."
-She stuck her tongue out, folded her arms, and turned away.
+She sticks her tongue out, folds her arms, and turns away.

-"Lies\!" he cried.
+"Lies\!" he cries.
 "You don't have Dongo.
 Dongo is _mine\!"_

-"I have him right here," she gloated, peeking off-camera.
+"I have him right here," she gloats, peeking off-camera.
 "He's right in front of me right now.
 He just doesn't want to see you."

 "Let's see 'em."